 Receivables are recorded at their net value.
 Receivables include private pay balances, medical assistance and medicaid, County daily assessments, and the balance of funds held by La Crosse County on behalf of MVHS.
 The carrying value of receivables is reduced by a valuation allowance that reflects MVHS's best estimate of amounts that will not be collected.
-At December 31, 2018 and 2017, allowance was recorded in the amount of \$0 and \$98,235 respectively.
+At December 31, 2019 and 2018, there was no allowance recorded.